 We love you very much, dear human, and look forward to seeing you step into your power!
 You got this!

-We are the Collective Consciousness of All that Is, and with that we are complete.
+We are The Wisdom, and with that we are complete.

 - Are You in Control of Your Thoughts, or Do Your Thoughts Control You?

 - Master or Slave of Your Thoughts, What Are You?

 - What Are the Effects of Reliving Your Past?
 Is It Time for a Change?